RickCogley/eSolia-Old-2017-Site/content/en/process.md

 If one uses IT efficiently, one can utilize the basic nature of IT freely, and leverage that to receive immeasurable benefits.
 However, if misunderstood, IT can be a double-edged sword, increasing work and even decreasing efficiency.

 To use it effectively, there's no need to try to handle everything internally.
-In fact, say goodbye to fear of processes!
+In fact, say goodbye to fear of processes, and leave your process management to eSolia!

 ### An enemy named "process"